 Why should I trust Grit ‘N Wit?

-Not only do we share the same values and goals (happy, engaged, successful students!) as you, we’ve worked with more than 70 individuals in your shoes.
+Not only do we share the same values and goals (happy, engaged, successful students!) as you, in the last 9 years we’ve worked with more than 300 individuals in your shoes.
 We’ve learned from each of them and improved our product and process to make it easy and successful for you.

 - This will be one of the easiest events you put on